An unknottedness result for self shrinkers with multiple ends: Preliminaries

 We see that as $|x| \to \infty$ the scalar curvature diverges, so there is no way to complete the metric.
 Also since $R$ is positive for $|x|$ small and negative for large $|x|$, there is no sign on sectional or Ricci curvatures.
 On the other hand it is $f$-Ricci positive, in the sense of Bakry and Emery with $f = -\frac{1}{2n} |x|^2$, suggesting it should satisfy many of the same properties of true Ricci positive metrics (see \cite{WW}).
 Indeed, this provides some idea as to why one might expect an unknottedness result for self shrinkers, because analogous unknottedness results hold in Ricci positive metrics on $S^3$. $ $

 As is well known, the second variation for formula for area shows there are no stable minimal surfaces in Ricci positive manifolds, see for instance chapter 1 of \cite{CM}.
-Crucial for our arguments in the proof of the theorem is that this turns out to also be true for minimal surfaces of polynomial volume growth in $\R^n$ endowed with the Gaussian metric as discussed in \cite{CM1}.
+This turns out to also be true for minimal surfaces of polynomial volume growth in $\R^n$ endowed with the Gaussian metric as discussed in \cite{CM1}.
 To see why this is so, the Jacobi operator for the Gaussian metric is given by:

 The extra $\frac{1}{2}$ term is essentially the reason such self shrinkers unstable in the Gaussian metric: for example owing to the constant term its clear in the compact case from this that one could simply plug in the function ``1'' to get a variation with $Lu >0$ which doesn't change sign implying the first eigenvalue is negative.
 In fact, every properly embedded shrinker has polynomial volume growth by Q. Ding and Y.L.
-Xin: \begin{thm}[Theorem 1.1 of \cite{DX}] Any complete non-compact properly immersed self-shrinker $M^n$ in $\R^{n+m}$ has Euclidean volume growth at most. \end{thm} We will combine these facts below to conclude the self shrinker we could find in some cases in the argument below must in fact be unstable.
-Now we discuss some terminology describing possible behavior of the ends of self shrinkers. $ $
+Xin: \begin{thm}[Theorem 1.1 of \cite{DX}] Any complete non-compact properly immersed self-shrinker $M^n$ in $\R^{n+m}$ has Euclidean volume growth at most. \end{thm}

+It is also known that the Frenkel property for self shrinkers holds under very general conditions; see \cite{CCMS}.
+This is the property that any two self shrinkers must intersect -- if one of the shrinkers is compact this is an easy consequence of the comparison principle, because the origin is in the limit set as $t$ aproaches zero.
+These ``Ricci--like'' properties of shrinkers will play an important role below.
+Next we discuss the asymptotic structure of self shrinkers: $ $

 A \emph{regular cone} in $\Bbb R^3$ is a surface of the form $C_\gamma=\{r\gamma\}_{r\in (0,\infty)}$ where $\gamma$ is smooth simple closed curve in $S^2$.
 An end of a surface $M^2\hookrightarrow \R^3$ is \emph{asymptotically conical} with asymptotic cross section $\gamma$ if $\rho M\to C_\gamma$ in the $C^2_\mathrm{loc}$ sense of graphs as $\rho\searrow 0$ restricted to that end. $ $